 Keeping an eye on your content length has a major role in SEO.
 Have you ever tried Googling your own article, only to find it on the 10th results page?
-The content was great and still Google gave you the thumbs down.
+The content was great and still, Google gave you the thumbs down.
 What possibly went wrong?
 There are a lot of factors in play when it comes to Google ranking you further up the results stream.
 It’s not just about the information in your content, but the way you display it is equally important.
 There are many SEO checklists, including content length, that could help you get on the good side of search engines.
 You might think these guidelines as unnecessary shackles, but they are actually there to help.
-Search engines collect reader statistics in order to study the effect of parameters like content length.
+Search engines collect reader statistics in order to study the effect of parameters like the content length.
 The collected data helps the search engine learn more about what the readers want and rank your content more accurately.
 No one can say there is a word count that’s one size fits all.
-That being said, there is an ideal length for each article, and with some tips yours can get close enough.
+That being said, there is an ideal length for each article, and with some tips, yours can get close enough.

 Statistics and Studies

 A search engine’s job is to scour the Internet and show you the results most relevant to what you searched for.
 It’s important to remember that Google doesn’t make the rules but, they’re really good listeners to what most readers want.
 Imagine Google as Cesar that can give your articles a thumbs up or down if the audience wills it.
 In other words, in order to please search engines, you need to know what the reader wants.
 So what does the reader want?